The behavioural changes forced on people by the COVID-19 lockdown have drastically changed the demand for road space.

 We’ve received a response from Mike Ashworth (Executive Director for Economy, Transport and Environment at Derbyshire County Council) but no response from the Councillors and the Council leader which the letter was sent to.
 This response does not detail any actual projects but does say that plans are being worked on.
 The Government has allocated about £2.2 million to Derbyshire for help in funding the emergency changes.

-Derbyshire have now responded in more detail saying that they are focusing their attention on “30 market towns” and not planning any schemes on the outskirts of Derby.
-We’ve written saying that we believe this decision is a mistake, identified the suggestions from WidenMyPath that fall within Derbyshire’s responsibility and asked that they consider the schemes shown on the summary map from around Derby.
+Derbyshire have now responded in more detail about the tranche 1 funding saying that they are focusing their attention on “30 market towns” and not planning any schemes on the outskirts of Derby.
+We’ve written saying that we believe this decision is a mistake, identified the suggestions from WidenMyPath that fall within Derbyshire’s responsibility and asked that they consider the schemes from around Derby.

-Further details from Derbyshire show that only a few towns have had physical changes (and none near Derby) with most of the schemes consisting solely of signage in 40+ towns.
+Further details from Derbyshire show (see here for full details) that only a few towns have had physical changes (and none near Derby) with most of the tranche 1 schemes consisting solely of signage in 40+ towns.
 The Derbyshire site offers the opportunity for feedback to the Highways team on the changes already made.

 Why have we done this?